dradamski/RecFIN-Data-Analysis-Project/README.md

 # RecFIN-Data-Analysis-Project
 This code takes data produced by RecFIN, does some statistical analysis on it, and produces graphic representations of the data.

-The 80-16.csv file is produced by going to the link at the bottom of the RecFIN screen for 80-16.pdf and setting up the fields as shown in the pdf image.
-The data I'm using for this project is the data that has been collected from 1980 to 2016 for all shore fishing modes at every site in the Channel Islands/Ventura/Santa Barbara district (District 2).
+I eventually want to find a way to integrate this data with QGIS in order to map it out.

 The order this code should be run in as of right now to produce the database:
   1. data2db.py (pulls data from 80-16.csv)
-  2. site2db.py (pulls data from SEC Route List.txt)
+  2. site2db.py (pulls data from SEC Route List.txt to create)
   3. add_site_id_to_data_db.py (adds site ids to database)

 Explanations of code not run above:
+  SEC Route List.txt

+      List of sites with their site id numbers.

+  80-16.csv

+      CSV taken from RecFIN that contains all raw data.
+It is produced by going to the link at the bottom of the RecFIN screen for 80-16.pdf and setting up the fields as shown in the pdf image.
+The data I'm using for this project is the data that has been collected from 1980 to 2016 for all shore fishing modes at every site in the Channel Islands/Ventura/Santa Barbara district (District 2).

+  sitedb.sqlite

+      Database created running steps 1 and 2 above.
+Cleaned up version of csv data.
+Used by visualize.py and predict.py to perform analysis.

   visualize.py